13 Frequently Asked Family Law Questions About Situations of Intimate Partner Violence

 • the child is mature enough, and

-• the child is capable of providing instructions to a lawyer.
+• is capable of giving a mandate (instructions regarding their wishes) to a lawyer.

-Children who are not represented by a lawyer may still testify alone before a judge.
-To ensure your child can speak freely, the judge may ask you and the lawyers to leave the courtroom.
-The judge may also ask to talk to the child alone, for example, in their office.
+Even if a child is not represented by a lawyer, it might still be possible to testify alone before a judge.
+To ensure your child can speak freely, the judge may ask the parents and the lawyers to leave the courtroom.
+The judge may also ask to talk to the child outside of the courtroom, in their office for example.

 What am I entitled to in terms of child support?

 Child support is mandatory.
 The amount is determined based on a table that applies to all separated parents.
 This table takes into account factors like each parent’s parental time and income.
-Additional amounts can be added for childcare expenses, special expenses (e.g., medical expenses, extracurricular activities, tuition), and post-secondary education expenses.
-These amounts are also determined based on each parent’s income.
+Additional amounts can be added to child support, like for childcare expenses, special expenses (e.g., medical expenses, extracurricular activities, tuition), and post-secondary education expenses.
+These amounts are also determined on the prorata of each parent’s income.

 *See the links at the bottom of this article for more information on calculating child support.